FEBIOTEC/email-signatures-asban/README.md

-Since the workflow is only triggered when the signature is updated, you can add a meaningless change in the data file of the signature such as adding a whitespace or a line break.
+Since the workflow is only triggered when the signature is updated, you can add a meaningless change in the data file of the signature such as adding a whitespace or a line break to trigger the workflow and receive the signatures in your email.

 ## Roadmap
 This project is completely functional!
 But there is still some space for improvements...